 1. Blocked Drains

-Blocked drains are among the most common plumbing problems experienced in all properties, so you are likely to encounter this issue at some point.
-To determine responsibility, you must first identify the location of the blocked drain.
-Typically, a blocked kitchen sink drain or a blocked toilet drain will be the unit owner's responsibility, as the blockage will likely be located within the unit.
+Blocked drains are one of the most commonly experienced plumbing problems.
+To determine who is responsible, you must first identify the location of the blocked drain.
+Typically, a blocked kitchen sink drain or a blocked toilet drain will be the responsibility of the lot owner, as the blockage will likely be located within their property.

-Shower drains and other floor drains are the exception and typically fall under the jurisdiction of the body corporate of the strata property.
-This is because the pipes running from these drains go underneath the floors and often serve multiple units.
-In cases like this, it can be difficult to determine whether a unit owner caused the blockage.
+Blocked shower drains and other floor drains are the exception as they typically fall under the jurisdiction of the owners corporation.
+This is because the pipes running from these drains often go underneath the floor and service multiple lots.
+In cases like this, it can be difficult to determine whether a lot owner caused the blockage.

-In addition, this type of blocked drain will often affect multiple units, so the strata property owner will likely be responsible for repairing the damage.
+In addition, this type of blocked drain will often affect multiple lots, so the strata owners corporation will likely be responsible for repairing the damage.
 The same applies to blocked sewer drains as they generally serve the entire building, not individual lots, so they will be the strata owners corporation’s responsibility.

-Responsibility for repairing burst pipes can vary, depending on the location and function of the pipes.
-In general, any pipes that are underneath the floor are the responsibility of the strata management company, while the pipes that aren't underneath the floor are the responsibility of the lot owner.
+The responsibility for repairing a burst water pipe can vary depending on the location and function of the pipes.
+As a general rule, any leaking pipes that are underneath the floor are the responsibility of the strata management company, while the pipes that aren't underneath the floor are the responsibility of the lot owner.

-When a pipe bursts, you’ll have water damage to contend with as well.
-If the strata plumbing responsibility falls to the unit owner, that owner will typically have to cover the costs to repair the water damage as well.
-If the property itself is responsible for fixing the burst water pipe typically will have to cover the cost to repair the water damage too.
+When a pipe bursts, you’ll likely have water damage to contend with as well.
+Whoever is responsible for fixing the burst water pipe typically will have to cover the cost to repair the water damage too.

 3. Leaking Fixtures

-Fixtures like taps and shower heads are typically sealed tightly so that they don’t leak.
-Over time, though, those seals can wear out and deteriorate, resulting in drips from the taps or shower head, or leaks around the base of the tap.
-Because these are all internal unit components, they will nearly always fall to the individual lot owner to resolve.
+Fixtures like taps and shower heads are typically sealed tightly so they don’t leak.
+Over time, those seals can wear out and deteriorate, resulting in leaking from the base of the tap and shower head.
+Since these are all internal lot components, they will nearly always fall to the individual lot owner to resolve.

 4. Balcony Leaks

-If the units in your strata property have balconies, you know how frustrating it can be when water pours from the balcony above you down onto your own.
+If the lots in your strata property have balconies, you will know how frustrating it can be when water pours from the balcony above onto your own.
 In this case, strata plumbing responsibility depends on the reason behind the leak.
-If the water is running down from the roof or from a burst pipe in the area, it will typically be up to the body corporate of the building to address the plumbing issue.
+If the water is running down from the roof or a burst pipe in the area, it will typically be up to the strata owners corporation of the building to address the plumbing issue.

-If a repair will be relatively easy and inexpensive, you may wish to simply take care of it on your own rather than dealing with the bureaucracy of the owner's corporation.
-This is perfectly fine, unless your strata community has specific rules forbidding it.
+If a repair will be relatively easy and inexpensive to fix, you may wish to simply take care of it on your own rather than dealing with the bureaucracy of the strata owners corporation.
+This is perfectly fine, unless your strata scheme has specific rules forbidding it.

-For major repairs, though, it is always a good idea to check with your strata managers first.
-If you believe the problem to be their responsibility, make every effort to get the property owner to cover the costs.
+However, for major repairs it is always a good idea to check with your strata manager first.
+If you believe the problem to be their responsibility, make every effort to get the strata body to cover the cost.
 You don’t want to be left footing the bill if you don’t have to.